salvacarrion/autonmt/docs/guide/evaluation/metrics.md

 !!! info "BLEU, chrF, TER — the intuition"
     - **BLEU** counts how many n-grams (1- to 4-grams) of the hypothesis appear in the reference, with a brevity penalty so you can't game it by translating less.
 It's the long-standing default for MT; **higher is better** (0–100).
 Because tokenization changes the score, AutoNMT uses **sacreBLEU**, which fixes tokenization so numbers are comparable across papers.
     - **chrF** does the same at the **character** n-gram level.
 It's more forgiving of morphology and word-order variation, which makes it a better fit for agglutinative or richly inflected languages.
-    - **TER** (Translation Edit Rate) measures the fraction of edits (insert/delete/substitute/ shift) needed to turn the hypothesis into the reference — so **lower is better**.
+    - **TER** (Translation Edit Rate) measures the fraction of edits (insert/delete/ substitute/shift) needed to turn the hypothesis into the reference — so **lower is better**.

 These three need only `ref` and `hyp`, are fast, and have no extra dependencies.
 BLEU records its full sacreBLEU **signature** in the artifact so the exact configuration is reproducible.

 ## Neural metrics (BERTScore, COMET)